Ak-Gautam/Arduino-Projects/Line-Follower/README.md

 Author: '@Gautam-flash'
 ---

 It's a simple build.
-The purpose was to test the body of the robot for an upcoming bigger project.
+The purpose was to test the body of the robot for an upcoming bigger project. <br>
+[Here](Basic_bot.ino) is the Arduino code

 ## BOM